 Meeting Date: December 15, 2020 Title: Task Force - Off Road Vehicle Use of Municipal Roads Description: Proposed terms of reference for a task force related to review of off road vehicle use of municipal roads.
-Author and Title: Bryan Robinson, Director of Public Works Recommendation(s): That Report RD2020-012, Task Force - Off Road Vehicle Use of Municipal Roads, be received; That the Terms of F by Council; Reference in Appendix A to Report RD2020-012 be approved That Councillors appointed to the Ta sk Force; and be That Staff be authorized to proceed with recruitment of task force members.
-Department Head: Financial/Legal/HI R/Other: Chief Administrati ive Officer:
+Author and Title: Bryan Robinson, Director of Public Works Recommendation on(s): That Report RD202 Roads, be received 20-012, Task Force - Off Road Vehicle Use of Municipal d; That the Terms of F by Council; Reference in Appendix A to Report RD2020-012 be approved That Councillors, and be appointed to the Task Force; and That Staff be authorized to proceed with recruitment of task force members.
+Department Head: Financial/Legal/HR/Other: Chief Administrative Officer: